ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/README.md

 ## Introduction

-Cassandra to Cloud Bigtable Proxy Adapter is designed to forward your application's CQL traffic to Bigtable database service.
+Cassandra to Cloud Bigtable Proxy Adaptor is designed to forward your application's CQL traffic to Bigtable database service.
 It listens on a local address and securely forwards that traffic.

 ## Table of Contents